ghostdevv/website/src/content/blog/self-hosting-dns.md

 ---
 tag: blog
 title: Self-hosting DNS
-excerpt: My journey of DNS, including self-hosting with Pi-hole and AdGuard Home, using paid services like NextDNS and AdGuard DNS, and public privacy-respecting resolvers.
+excerpt: My journey of DNS, including self-hosting the resolver with Pi-hole and AdGuard Home, using paid services like NextDNS and AdGuard DNS, and public privacy-respecting resolvers.
 image: $assets/posts/self-hosting-dns/self-hosting-dns.png
 timestamp: 1724295643540
 ---